machakann/DoubleExponentialFormulas.jl/README.md

 The above example computes `∫ 1/(1+x^2) dx in [-1, 1]`.
 The `I` is the obtained integral value and the `E` is an estimated numerical error.
 The `E` is not exactly equal to the difference from the true value.
 However, one can expect that the integral value `I` is converged if `E <= max(atol, rtol*norm(I))` is true.
 Otherwise, the obtained `I` would be unreliable; the number of repetitions exceeds the `maxlevel` before converged.

-Half-infinite intervals and the infinite interval are also valid, as far as the integral is converging.
+Half-infinite intervals and the infinite interval are also valid, as far as the integral is convergent.

 ```julia
 # Computes ∫ 1/(1+x^2) dx in [0, ∞)